ChandrikaVemireddy/Stock-Market-Risk-Assessment-Return-Analysis-Using-Machine-Learning/README.md

 - Adjusted Close
 - Trading Volume

-These variables form the basis for calculating additional financial and technical features.
+The raw variables are processed and transformed into additional financial and technical features for risk and return analysis.

 ---

 ## ⚙️ Feature Engineering

-The following features are considered for stock risk and return analysis:
+Several financial and technical indicators are derived from the historical market data.

-### Return
+### Daily Return

-Daily stock return is calculated from historical closing prices to measure the percentage change in stock value.
+Daily Return measures the percentage change in the stock price from one trading day to the next.

 ### Volatility

-Volatility is used to measure the variation in stock returns and represents an important indicator of market risk.
+Volatility measures the variation in stock returns and is used as an important indicator of market risk.

 ### Sharpe Ratio

-The Sharpe Ratio is used to evaluate return relative to the level of risk.
+The Sharpe Ratio evaluates the return generated relative to the level of risk.

 ### Beta

-Beta measures the sensitivity of a stock's movement relative to the **NIFTY 50 benchmark**.
+Beta measures the sensitivity of an individual stock's returns relative to the **NIFTY 50 benchmark**.

 ### Maximum Drawdown

-Maximum Drawdown measures the largest decline in stock value from a previous peak.
+Maximum Drawdown measures the largest decline in stock value from a previous peak during the selected period.

 ### Moving Average

-Moving averages are used to identify trends in stock prices.
+Moving averages are calculated to capture price trends and smooth short-term fluctuations.

-### RSI
+### Relative Strength Index

 The Relative Strength Index (RSI) is used as a technical indicator to measure the strength of recent price movements.

 ### Volume-Based Features

-Trading volume is analyzed to capture changes in market participation and trading activity.
+Trading volume and related indicators are used to capture changes in market participation and trading activity.

 ---